JojSh/lifeline/stories.md

 I can set the year of my birth and scroll through all of the years since

-I can add a named 'era' and set it's duration and colour
+I can add a named 'era' and set its duration and colour

 I can see the associated name of an era in line with it